 Start here: PMB Category Reports - PMB 2011 Spring Study.
-Information on the personal buying preferences of Canadians with regard to carpentry and home renovations.
-Check for relevant data under the Real Estate, Home improvements heading and then the Home Improvements and Responsible For Improvements/Past 2 Yrs subheadings.
+Information on the personal buying preferences of Canadians with regard to the automobile industry.
+Find relevant information under the Automotive heading, including type of vehicle, make, and country of origin.

 How to access: If you are a UBC student, staff, faculty or in-person library visitor you can access this resource.
 Otherwise, contact your local library to see if they provide access.

 Includes financial data, books, videos, company profiles, SWOT analyses, industry profiles, country reports, market research reports and case studies.
 Also includes information on industry trends, forecasts, outlooks, competitors, how to run a specific business and much more.

 Start here: Ozaki, R., & Sevastyanova, K. (2011).
 Going hybrid: An analysis of consumer purchase motivations.
 Energy Policy, 39(5), 2217-2227.